bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/hashcash-and-bit-gold.md

 So if you go to the Wikipedia article about one-way functions, it defines this little thing like, okay, for any blah, blah, blah function that you try a hundred thousand times or whatever, statistically you should almost never find the correct answer.
 That's sort of how they defined it.
 And then Szabo basically writes a similar formula, but then explaining what this secure benchmark function should look like.
-And

-Speaker 0: 00:25:58
+Speaker 0: 00:25:57

-the...
+And the...
 Sure, Are we still just making a bridge?

 Speaker 1: 00:26:02

 Yes, we are.
-This is

 Speaker 0: 00:26:03

-a big bridge you're building here.
+This is a big bridge you're building here.

-Speaker 2: 00:26:04

-I'm almost

 Speaker 1: 00:26:04

-done with the bridge.
+I'm almost done with the bridge.
 One thing that is interesting there is that when it comes to these one-way functions, it doesn't matter what hardware you have.
 They just seem like you can have the whole universe and you still cannot crack it.
 You can have a Dyson and you can't crack it.